 - Be good at big-picture thinking so they can understand business needs and build AI systems that benefit the company.

 AI Engineers make good money.
-According to 2023 data from the tech salaries site Levels.fyi, an AI Engineer in the U.S. earns $247,200 per year on average.
+According to 2024 data from the tech salaries site Levels.fyi, an entry-level AI Engineer in the U.S. earns $239,000 per year on average.

 As more organizations look to integrate AI into their services and offerings, the demand for AI Engineers who can implement the technology is increasing.
-In Skillsoft’s 2023 IT Skills and Salary Report, 30% of IT decision-makers report having the most difficulty hiring qualified AI professionals.
+In Skillsoft’s 2024 IT Skills and Salary Report, a whopping 47% of IT decision-makers report that AI is their top area of investment for 2025.
 By mastering the in-demand skills and getting experience working with generative AI, you can stand out in the competitive job market.

 How to become an AI Engineer

 Gone are the days when a computer science degree or even any college degree would be required to become an AI Engineer.
-Good AI Engineers are just in too much demand to require a degree, and employers have learned that many skilled AI experts don’t even need one.
+Good AI Engineers are in too much demand to require a degree.
+In fact, employers have learned that many skilled AI experts don’t even need one.
 They do it because they love the work.

 If AI is the career path for you, and you don’t have a degree or want to spend four years learning artificial intelligence, you don’t have to.
 There are plenty of educational opportunities to learn AI online whenever you have the time and wherever you are in the world.
 Plus, most of the tools you need for the learning process are open-source and freely available online.